 Tom Peters, with Rob Tod from Allagash in Portland, Maine, at GABF.

-Today is Garrett Oliver’s 51st birthday.
+Today is Garrett Oliver’s 52nd birthday.
 Garrett is the head brewer at Brooklyn Brewery and has done more for the craft beer industry to promote pairing food and beer than just about any other person alive.
 If you haven’t picked up a copy of his book, The Brewmaster’s Table, you should definitely do so.
-He was also tapped to be the editor of the Oxford Companion to Beer, which came out two years ago (and which I also contributed to).
+He was also tapped to be the editor of the Oxford Companion to Beer, which came out three years ago (and which I also contributed to).
 He’s the best-dressed brewer in the world and a great person.
 Join me in wishing Garrett a very happy birthday.

 Garrett and Bruce Joseph, from Anchor Brewery, at the Brewer’s Dinner before GABF a few years ago.